-This is a full-time Civil Service Program Coordinator position of limited duration, with a maximum service time of three years.
-The expected start date is as soon as possible after March 31, 2019.
+This is a full-time Civil Service Program Coordinator position appointed on a 12-month service basis.
+The expected start date is as soon as possible after November 11, 2019.
 Salary is commensurate with experience.

 APPLICATION PROCEDURES AND DEADLINE INFORMATION:

-Applications must be received by March 31, 2019.
+Applications must be received by November 11, 2019.
 Apply for this position using the "Apply for Position" button below.
-If you have not applied before, you must create your candidate profile at http://jobs.illinois.edu.
+If you have not applied before, you must create your candidate profile at jobs.illinois.edu.
 If you already have a profile, you may be redirected to that existing profile via email notification.
 To complete the application process: